 Before Sandoval entered the picture, Latin cuisine in Denver often meant green chili, big burritos and plates full of anything dripping in cheese.
 Though we still have a soft spot for the small local eateries dishing out greasy hangover-curing Mexican food, Zengo (and Tamayo soon after it) has elevated what Latin eating means in Colorado.
 Fresher, lighter and filled with ingredients that reflect a more global influence, Zengo has brought a whole new chapter to Latin eating in Denver that hasn’t slowed down since being featured in 303 Magazine’s first print issue a decade ago.

 Off 6th avenue sits the rather unassuming Fruition.
-Low ceilings, humble decor and color themes of burgundy and oak makes the place feel like a country home’s living room.
-There’s a warmth to the space that is incredibly inviting and comfortable.
+Low ceilings, humble decor and color themes of burgundy and oak makes the place feel like a country living room.
 But after reading the menu, it’s easy to realize this place isn’t average.
 Every dish is overflowing with fresh and vibrant ingredients that are just as impressive to the eyes as it is to the palate.
 And there’s a reason for that.